amuto77/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is useful any time you are using a <Route> just so you can get access to its match data, including all of the times you might render a <Route> all by itself outside of a <Switch>.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation in React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is the act of testing out all of the events in your application through the use of seperate spec code and sometimes with the help of a third-party program (i.e. Cypress).

 ## Instructions